neutralinojs/neutralinojs.github.io/docs/cli/internal-cli-arguments.md

 ---

 neu CLI wraps Neutralinojs's internal CLI arguments to provide a simple interface for developers.
-For example, the `neu run` command internally calls `./bin/neutralino-linux_x64 --load-dir-res --path=. --neu-dev-auto-reload` on Linux.
+For example, the `neu run` command internally calls `./bin/neutralino-linux_x64 --load-dir-res --path=. --neu-dev-extension --neu-dev-auto-reload` on Linux.
 You can build neu CLI, Node.js, and npm to build Neutralinojs apps.
 But, neu CLI offers a simple, fast, and easy tooling for application developers to create, manage, and bundle Neutralinojs apps.

 Neutralinojs supports the following CLI arguments.
 Many internal CLI arguments help developers to override default configuration defined inside the `neutralino.config.json` file.
 If you use Neutralinojs as a part of your source files via child process API, you can use the following arguments to configure the application instance.

+## General

 ### `--load-dir-res`